 - to notify you about our upcoming occasions, promotions, and themed events;

-to distribute material and general information relating to our Services;
+- to distribute material and general information relating to our products and services;

 - to obtain products and services from our suppliers;